-The Report to the Governor on the Georgia's Capacity Development Program follows the reporting criterion that has been recommended by the USEPA.
+The 2017 Capacity Development Annual Report follows the reporting criterion that has been recommended by the USEPA.
 The report addresses both the "New Systems Program" and the "Existing Systems Strategy" and covers a period of several years.
-Emphasis was placed on the current three-year reporting period from July 1, 2013 to June 30, 2016; however, historical data was included, where appropriate, to establish baselines from which to measure success of the capacity development program and to highlight improvements to the technical, managerial, and financial capacity of public water systems in the State.
+Emphasis was placed on the current three-year reporting period from July 1, 2016 to June 30, 2017; however, historical data was included, where appropriate, to establish baselines from which to measure success of the capacity development program and to highlight improvements to the technical, managerial, and financial capacity of public water systems in the State.